Thursday, September 4, 2025

 Melissa Lemay

-Melissa Lemay lives in Lancaster County, Pennsylvania, with her children, cats, and dog.
+lives in Lancaster County, Pennsylvania, with her children and cats.
 She writes about God, addiction, trauma, healing, motherhood, and many other things.
 She enjoys spending time with family, drinking good coffee, and being outdoors.
 She loves animals.
 Her poem, “Ephemeral”, was chosen as Poetic Publication of the Year for 2023 at Spillwords Press; she was Author of the Month for July 2024 and Author of the Year for 2024.
+She’s co-author of the Amazon best-seller Broken Rengay: Unruly Poetry.
 Find her at melissalemay.wordpress, collaborature.blogspot, and at dVerse Poets Pub.

 Meridawn Duckler